Stashq/student-template/README.md

 ### [Make](https://www.tutorialspoint.com/unix_commands/make.htm)

-In context of this repo `make` enables you to define aliases for more complex commands so you don't have to rewrite them every time.
+In the context of this repo, `make` enables you to define aliases for more complex commands so you don't have to rewrite them every time.

 ## Usage

-### First steps
+### First Steps

-1. Create a virtual environment.
+1. **Create a virtual environment.**
-If you never did it before, you may want to read about one of following tools: [python venv](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments), [conda](https://conda.io/projects/conda/en/latest/index.html), [poetry](https://python-poetry.org/docs/managing-environments/) (more advanced).
-For switching between python versions read about [pyenv](https://github.com/pyenv/pyenv?tab=readme-ov-file#unixmacos).
-It's recommended to choose python version available on [scientific cluster](https://www.sc.uni-leipzig.de/02_Resources/Software/Categories/lang_modules/#python) as you will perhaps train models there.
+   If you have never done it before, you may want to read about one of the following tools: [Python venv](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments), [Conda](https://conda.io/projects/conda/en/latest/index.html), or [Poetry](https://python-poetry.org/docs/managing-environments/) (more advanced).
+For switching between Python versions, read about [Pyenv](https://github.com/pyenv/pyenv?tab=readme-ov-file#unixmacos).
+It's recommended to choose a Python version available on the [scientific cluster](https://www.sc.uni-leipzig.de/02_Resources/Software/Categories/lang_modules/#python) as you may train models there.

-2. Install dependencies.
+2. **Install dependencies.**
    Development tools like `flake8` are listed in `requirements.txt`.
 Install them using the tool chosen in the previous step.

-### Makefile predefined commands
+### Makefile Predefined Commands

 Run: